thauptmann/3D-ResNet-Builder-for-Keras/README.md

 ~~~

 ## Usage
 The convenient functions (*build_three_d_resnet_&ast;*) just need an input shape, an output shape and an activation function to create a network.
-Additional customisable are the usage of regularization and squeeze-and-excitation layers.
+Additional customisable are the usage of regularizatio and the usage of kernel and squeeze-and-excitation layers.
 By changing *squeeze_and_excitation* to *True* the network will be build with squeeze-and-excitation layers [2].
 In the best case, this improves the capabilities of the network with a very small calculation overhead and without increasing the depth of the network.

 The input shape has to be (frames, height, width, channels)